 Lindsay Todd Perkins focuses her practice on legal writing and researching.
-Recognized as a “Rising Star” by Missouri/Kansas Super Lawyers, she develops strategies and arguments for briefings to the court; interprets laws, rulings and regulations; and drafts complaints, memoranda, and appellate briefs.
+Recognized as a 2020 “Rising Star” by Law360, she develops strategies and arguments for briefings to the court; interprets laws, rulings and regulations; and drafts complaints, memoranda, and appellate briefs.

 In one recent matter, Lindsay served on the trial team in Vogt v.
 State Farm Life Insurance Co., a class-action lawsuit in the U.S. District Court for the Western District of Missouri that alleged the insurance company overcharged its policyholders for 23 years.
 The case resulted in a $34 million verdict after just two hours of jury deliberations.
 Lindsay prepared the jury instructions and post-trial and appellate briefing.

 In another matter, Larson v.
 John Hancock Life Insurance Company, Lindsay drafted the class certification briefing in a case alleging the defendant life insurance company improperly charged its policyholders excessive fees for the cost of insurance.
 The California state court ultimately certified a nationwide class.
 The lawsuit settled soon thereafter for $59,750,000.

 Lindsay also took primary drafting responsibility for the appeal in a class action matter, Bezich v.
 The Lincoln National Life Insurance Co.
 She successfully defended the certification of the class of plaintiffs who alleged inappropriate fees and charges on their life insurance policies.
 The lawsuit ultimately resolved with a settlement valued at approximately $171.8 million.

 Lindsay also focuses a significant portion of her practice on data and privacy litigation, taking a lead role in preparing the pleadings and briefing in cases against Marriott and the National Board of Examiners in Optometry, among others.